lunarring/lunar_tools/README.md

 Allow real-time change of variables, ideal for changing variables on the fly during a infinete *while True* loop..
 The logic is that buttons can change boolean variables and sliders can change numerical values.
 For buttons, we support the following modes:
 * **toggle**: button activation toggles the state, like a light switch.
-* **is_pressed**: returns if the button is currently, at this moment, being pressed down.
+* **down_currently**: returns if the button is currently, at this moment, being pressed down.
-* **was_pressed**: checks if the button has been pressed (and released) since the last time we checked.
+* **down_once**: checks if the button has been pressed (and released) since the last time we checked.
 In this case, True is returned once, then False again.

 For sliders, the default is a range between 0.0 and 1.0.
 The default return value is the middle point between your supplied val_min and val_max, e.g. 0.5.